IgniteUI/igniteui-docfx/en/components/toggle.md

 </div>
 ```

-igxToggle uses overlay service do sho so when calling open method you can pass overlay settings as parameter.
-If omitted the default overlay settings are used.
-For more information related about the overlay settings you can refer Overlay
+The `igxToggle` uses the [**IgxOverlayService**](https://www.infragistics.com/products/ignite-ui-angular/angular/components/overlay_main.html) and the `open` and `toggle` methods accept optional overlay settings to control how content is displayed.
+If omitted, default overlay settings are used as seen in the previous sample.

 ```typescript
 // template.component.ts